 Home insurance (recommended) Rs 3,000-10,000/year Can be added to loan Some banks require it; protects structure against damage

 For a Rs 1 crore property in a state with 5 percent stamp duty: down payment Rs 25 lakh plus stamp duty Rs 5 lakh plus registration Rs 1 lakh equals Rs 31 lakh in own funds required before the loan disburses.
 This is in addition to the interest payments on the Rs 75 lakh loan.
 Planning only for the down payment and discovering the stamp duty requirement at registration is one of the most common and avoidable financial shocks in first-time home buying.
+Before finalising any property, calculate your exact monthly EMI and total interest outgo using the home loan EMI calculator so the full cost picture is clear upfront.

 7. Co-Applicant Strategy: The Biggest Single Eligibility Lever